 I only see one move ahead, but it is always the right one – Jose Raul Capablanca – World Chess Champion

-In conclusion I challenge anyone to add or subtract from this system.
-That is try to poke holes in it.
-I do not, say this out of pride, but rather greed.
+In conclusion, I challenge anyone to add or subtract from this system.
+That is trying to poke holes in it.
+I do not say this out of pride, but rather greed.
 I am always striving to improve.

 My most important tip for investing is let scientists, physicist and mathematicians do the stock-picking for you with their quantitative models, and you do the high-level intangible selection and good fundamental portfolio strategies.
 Once you feel good about this and make returns over time, try leverage and spike your returns.
 This way even if you only invest 10,000 dollars you can still get returns like greedy wall street investment banks.